 Amazon is established in many countries and markets so this gives you an added benefit of working with a global marketplace.
 If you rely on FBA, then you simply ship your goods to an Amazon warehouse, and then they disperse them across their warehouses to ensure fast shipping.

-Amazon is famous for 2-day shipping across North America and you can use their shipping for other marketplaces and marketing channels, which is a great plus.
+Amazon is famous for 2-day shipping across North America and you can use their shipping for additional marketplaces and marketing channels, which is a great plus.
 Also, it has 2 main plans - the individual selling plan and the professional selling plan.

-The individual selling plan is a pay-as-you-go option that provides access to the basic listing and order management tools and is great for a brand that’s just starting out (with up to 40 sales per month).
+The individual selling plan is a pay-as-you-go option that provides instant access to the basic listing and order management tools and is great for a brand that’s just starting out (with up to 40 sales per month).
 The professional plan is a monthly subscription that includes advanced selling tools like bulk uploads, promotions, and special listing features.

 -Amazon ads are a HUGE source of revenue for retailers.
 Make sure that you have someone on the team that specializes in running ads on Amazon or pick an agency.
 There are a ton of agencies and marketers (lots of them are here at Mayple) that can help your sales skyrocket.